abdullahshafi776/JavaScript-Form-Validation/README.md

-Form Validation using JavaScript using BootStrap 5.2.0
+Form Validation with JavaScript using BootStrap 5.2.0